APPLICATION FORM

 Application Information

-Thank you for enquiring to be a volunteer with Bedrock Radio.
+Thank you for your interest in volunteering with Bedrock Radio.

-Read through the information here to help with your application form and to understand how our volunteer recruitment process works.
-A section of this process is completed by BHR Hospitals Trust, as they will clear you to volunteer within the hospital environment.
+Read through the information below to help you complete your application form and to understand how our volunteer recruitment process works.

 Membership Levels: